tadjh/chatjack/README.md

 ## Quality of life

 - TODO Bust and opacity drop should happen AFTER card finishes animating
-- TODO Stack the deck for testing purposes
+- TODO Bust opacity could be lower